 Many pet owners like the convenience and price of kibble diets.
-Though there aren’t a ton of performance dog kibbles, there are a few high-quality, high-fat dog foods that might be a good fit for your workaholic pooch.
-The average fat content of kibble is around 16-18%, so if you are looking for high-performance dog food, look for 20% or more.
+Though there aren’t a ton of performance dog kibbles, there are a few high-quality, high protein high fat dog food that might be a good fit for your workaholic pooch.
+The average fat content of kibble is around 16-18%, so if you are looking for high performance dog food, look for 20% or more.

 Acana Sport & Agility